 - to not judge others otherwise they would be condemned (Matthew 7).

 - to be perfect like God and love both neighbor & enemies to become God’s children (Matthew 5)…..etc.

 The Lord’s prayer and many of Christ’s demands before the cross were about works-based salvation.

 Why did Jesus command Israel to DO so many works (be perfect) to be saved?

 It’s because Jesus was preaching the LAW to Israel BEFORE the cross.

 The purpose of the Law is NOT to save but to show them that they are sinners

 Romans 3 “19 Now we know that whatever things the law says, it speaks to those who are under the law, that every mouth may be closed, and all the world may be brought under the judgment of God.
 20 Because by the works of the law, no flesh will be justified in his sight; for through the law comes the knowledge of sin.”

-The LAW was about DOING ALL the WORKS to be saved
+The LAW demands man to DO ALL the works to be saved

 Romans 10 “5 For Moses writes about the righteousness of the law, “The one who does them will live by them.””